next-exp/IC/README.rst

 IC: Invisible Cities
 ==============================================

 IC stands for Invisible Cities and also for Italo Calvino, the author of the master piece.

 Quickstart guide
 ----------------

++ Make sure that `Nix is installed <doc/nix/install-nix/README.md>`_ on your machine

-+ Make sure you have `git lfs` installed (https://git-lfs.github.com/)
++ Make sure that `home-manager is installed <doc/nix/home-manager/README.md>`_ for your user

 + Clone the repository

-+ :code:`cd` into the `IC` directory
++ :code:`cd` into the `IC` directory you have just cloned

-+ :code:`source manage.sh work_in_python_version 3.7`

-The last step will, if necessary, install conda and create an appropriate conda environment, as well as setting environment variables which are needed for the correct functioning of IC.

-The installation steps will be skipped if conda and the required environment are already available, so subsequent invocations of the command should be much quicker than the first.

-You will need to perform the last two steps in every shell in which you want to run IC.
++ :code:`direnv allow`

++ :code:`ic-test-par`

+The last step launches an exhaustive set of IC tests.
+If these pass, you can be confident that everything has been configured as it should.

+The :code:`cd /path/to/IC` step is the only one you will have to repeat, on a machine on which these steps have already been carried out, in order to resume work on IC.

 To check your progress when you are developing, you will want to compile any Cython components that have changed and run the test suite.
 This can be done with

 .. code-block::

-   source manage.sh compile_and_test_par
+   ic-compile && ic-test-par

-If you check out a commit which requires an older set of dependencies, the :code:`compile_and_test` commands will automatically switch to an appropriate environment, creating it on the fly if necessary.
+If you check out a commit which requires an older set of dependencies, Nix, `home-manager` and `direnv` will together ensure that you automatically switch to an appropriate environment, creating it on the fly if necessary, without you having do do anything at all, other than maybe waiting for downloads of older packages to complete.

 :Travis CI: |travis|

 .. |travis| image:: https://img.shields.io/travis/nextic/IC.png
         :target: https://travis-ci.org/nextic/IC